urbit/docs/tutorials/hoon/gall.md

   ==
 ```

 Each `card` is a `pair` consisting of a tag and a noun.
-The tag indicates what the event being triggered is and the noun is any data required for that event.
+The tag indicates what the event being triggered is (such a tag is referred to as a mark), and the noun is any data required for that event.

 ## Arms